jackbdr/php-test/README.md

+## Tech test submission

+Hi there,

+Thanks for sending over the tech test - here is my submission!

+I would have liked to spend more time on the unit / feature tests, but I hope they provide decent coverage for the API.

+Thanks again, I hope you have a good rest of your week!

+## Task

 Thank you for taking the time to complete this task.
 We appreciate your effort and look forward to reviewing your submission.

 We would like you to create a basic Laravel API called **“Laravel Tech Task Demo API”**.
 The purpose of the API is to display, add, edit and delete tasks.